tpwo/pyzet/README.md

 You can read the more detailed tutorial in [docs](https://github.com/tpwo/pyzet/blob/main/docs/tutorial.md).

+## Shell completion

+`pyzet` supports tab completion.
+To enable it in your shell, add the following to your `.bashrc`, `.zshrc`, or equivalent shell configuration file:

+    eval "$(register-python-argcomplete pyzet)"

 ## Configuration

 A config file should be placed inside `~/.config/pyzet/pyzet.yaml`, and